danikiyasseh/Turath/README.md

 This benchmark comprises images reflecting categories with low-level details (e.g., food and clothing) to those with high-level details (e.g., cities and architecture).
-It has a total of 12 macro, image-level categories, each of which consist of more granular micro categories, with a total of Y. On average, each micro category contains between 50 and 500 images.
+It has a total of 12 macro, image-level categories, each of which consist of more granular micro categories, with a total of 269.
+On average, each micro category contains between 50 and 500 images.

 ### Turath Art